MichielsenM/FOAM/docs/Configuration.md

     default: ['Z', 'M', 'logD', 'aov', 'fov', 'Xc'] <br>
     List of varied parameters in the grid, as written in grid filenames, (see [Walkthrough](./Walkthrough)) that remain free parameters in the modelling.
+    In case of a binary system where additional constraints from the companion should be taken into account (see setting `spectro_companion`), this list should start with the first two entries being 'Z', 'M' representing metallicity and mass.

 - fixed_parameters
 >   type: dict <br>